nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The freetext narrative as plain text.
+The free text narrative as plain text.

 ### related ###